RR&D Brain Rehabilitation Research Center (BRRC)

-In Veterans with central nervous system injury or diseases such as stroke, traumatic brain injury (TBI), or posttraumatic stress disorder (PTDS), impairments in cognitive, motor, or emotion function can occur.
-One or more functions may be affected, however, even a single functional impairment can significantly decrease quality of life and general health.
-Further, the impairments can exact great financial and personal costs for a Veteran’s family and community as well as the Veteran.
+Neurologic injuries or diseases such as stroke and traumatic brain injury (TBI) can impair not only motor control, but also cognition, sleep, and how emotions are expressed and experienced.
+One or more of these functions can be affected, but even a single functional impairment can significantly decrease quality of life and general health.
+Further, these impairments exact great financial and personal costs to a Veteran’s family and community as well as to the Veteran.

 For a list of many BRRC research publications with abstracts and in some cases access to the full article, follow this link to PubMed.
 Note: The VA neither endorses nor is responsible for information at non-VA websites.